by Fr. Tommy Lane

 As Jesus began his ministry, Mark tells us in the Gospel today, Jesus proclaimed “Repent and believe in the Gospel.”
 (Mark 1:15) As you know, “repent” in Greek of the Gospel, means “change your mind.”
 Jesus asked for a change of mind.
 Then he said, “believe in the Gospel.”
 So Jesus asked to turn from whatever is not the Gospel towards the Gospel.
 Put in other words, Jesus said to turn from the floods of the world that are threatening to drown us, to turn from the images and noise of the world, to turn from the lies and deceptions of the world, to him and his Gospel.

 Turning from the world to the Gospel of Jesus obviously takes concrete form and expression in the lives of each of us.
 One example struck me recently when I was visiting priest friends early last month in Vienna.
 While visiting the seminary one afternoon, I was looking at pictures of various Prelates hanging on the walls and one struck me.
 Upon enquiring, I was told it was Cardinal Theodor Innitzer, the Cardinal in Vienna before, during and after World War II.
 Although he initially supported Hitler’s takeover of Austria by Germany (Anschluss), he changed his mind when he saw the persecution of the Church and he repented, to use the language of today’s Gospel.
-In October 1938 in a homily to Catholic youth at the Cathedral in Vienna, Cardinal Innitzer, made one statement for which he is ever since remembered.
+On October 7, 1938 in a homily to Catholic youth during a rally at the Cathedral of St. Stephen in Vienna given the name “Rosary Rally,” Cardinal Innitzer, made one statement for which he is ever since remembered.
 He said, “There is just one Führer: Jesus Christ.”
-The following day his residence was attacked and ransacked by Nazi mobs, many of the contents of his residence were thrown out the windows and burned on the street and cries such as “send the Cardinal into a concentration camp” could be heard.
+(The Priest Barracks: Dachau 1938-1945 by Guillaume Zeller, Kindle edition location 153) The following day his residence was attacked and ransacked by Nazi mobs, all the windows were broken, many of the contents of his residence were thrown out the windows and burned on the street and cries such as “send the Cardinal into a concentration camp” could be heard.

 Jesus proclaimed “Repent and believe in the Gospel.”
 (Mark 1:15) The Greek word, euangelion (εὐαγγέλιον), translated in the New Testament as “Gospel,” in secular Greek meant news of victory in battle.
 Its Latin equivalent, evangelium, meant news of any kind good or bad.
 But in the New Testament, euangelion always means the Gospel of Jesus.
 Only Jesus and his Gospel bring the Good News of Salvation.
 “There is just one Führer: Jesus Christ.”
 There is just one Lord and Savior, Jesus Christ.